Eli-Nathan/bootstrap-npm/README.md

-# Activa
+# Bootstrap

-A Jekyll-based development environment for www.activacontracts.co.uk.
+A Jekyll-based development environment.

 ---